leonalkalai/BattleshipJs/README.md

         The main HTML file and entry point for the application, defining the structure and linking resources.

     └── README.md
-        The project's documentation file, containing instructions, descriptions, and contributor information.
+        The project's documentation file, containing instructions and descriptions information.

 ## 📖 How to Play